 A company with high dividend payout ratio can mean two things: Either the company has no future investment plans OR high dividend payouts are temporary (due to some asset sale) and hence not sustainable.
 ONGC for last 10 years (!) has maintained a very stable payout ratio of 40% i.e. it shares 40% of its earnings with investors as dividends.
 This shows that company is balancing its growth (investment) plans and wealth sharing objective on a consistent basis.

-Company’s dividend policy is available on its website and can be accessed here.
-It has 2 highlights:
+Company’s dividend policy (available on its website) has the following 2 highlights:

 - Factors to consider while deciding dividends: Future capital expenditure plans, profits earned during the financial year, cost of raising funds from alternate sources, cash flow position and applicable taxes including tax on dividends.